krasheninnikov/krasheninnikov.github.io/_posts/2025-11-09-gender-ratios.md

 The simulation demonstrates this robustness empirically.
 The mechanism remains somewhat unclear – though the language models I consulted say these results (persistent substantial difference in dating success) aren't that surprising given our specific model of noisy preferences and the related works discussed in the next section.

-**Implication: demographics matter a lot even when individual preferences are highly personal.**
+**Implication: demographics matter a lot even when individual preferences are highly idiosyncratic.**

 ## Appendix C: related work